Location and Terrain

 Where are we?

-Penistone is a small market town about mid-way between Huddersfield (NW) and Sheffield (SE) in Yorkshire.
+Penistone is a small Yorkshire market town in an upper valley of the River Don and about mid-way between Huddersfield (NW) and Sheffield (SE).
 At a breezy 750 feet a.s.l., we are one of the highest market towns in the country.
-The scenic Huddersfield - Sheffield railway line passes over our stone viaduct and through Penistone station.
-We are only a cock stride from West Yorkshire and two other small but notable places, Denby Dale (famous for its pie) and Holmfirth ('Last of the Summer Wine' tv comedy).
+The scenic Huddersfield to Sheffield railway line passes over a grand 29-arch viaduct and through Penistone railway station.
+We are north of the Peak District and only a cock-stride from two small but notable places: Denby Dale (famous for huge commemorative pies) and Holmfirth ('Last of the Summer Wine' country).
+Our nearest town is Stocksbridge, which is close by on the map but quite distant by terrain.
+Penistone is in a postal district of Sheffield, Postcode S36.

 Local Landmarks and Features

 Being on the edge of the Pennine hills, our terrain is undulating, flattening out towards the north and east.
-To the south is a great unspoilt ridge gently rising to 1100 feet a.s.l., between the rivers Don and Little Don (or Porter).
-The River Don has its source on the moors a few miles to our west and flows via Penistone, Sheffield, Rotherham and Doncaster to join the river Ouse at Goole, thence it continues to the North Sea, covering about 70 miles in all.
+To the south is a great unspoilt ridge rising gently to 1100 feet a.s.l., between the rivers Don (Penistone) and Little Don or River Porter (Stocksbridge).
+The River Don has its source a few miles to our west on the moors and flows via Penistone, Sheffield, Rotherham and Doncaster to join the river Ouse at Goole, thence it continues to the North Sea, covering about 70 miles in all.

 Local Pride

-Housing has vastly expanded over the last quarter century, yet the setting is rural with green fields only a short walk away.
+Housing has vastly expanded over the last quarter century and still continues at a great pace, yet the setting is rural, with green fields only a short walk away.
 Many people who were born here have never moved away - and don't intend to.
-There is a local pride in Penistone but also a few fears about changes brought from the great housing expansion of recent years and a planned town centre refurbishment which might well be out of keeping with the character of our town.
+There is a local pride in Penistone but also some fears about changes from the great housing expansion which continues to overload our infrastructure.

 UK map